mngoapp/mngoapp.github.io/about.md

 1. Product Management Solution to manage Product Features
 2. Support Organization Solution to manage Product Feature Help Documentation
+3. Engineering Organization Solution to build new Product Features
-3. Development/Engineering Organization Solution to manage Product Features
+4. Engineering Organization Solution to manage existing Product Features

 ## What Mngo will do for you
 - Provide management of all software product features